megg-at-github/Panopticon-Open-Source-Project/PSS Guideline.md

 How to run this software

-You can run the software on a Command Prompt, and that is easy
+You can run the software on a Command Prompt or any code editors, and that is easy

 You can run this software on Command Prompt.
-First, you want to download the code , then run it, then you can access the software or just open the downloaded file .
-I recommend you to use Command Prompt to run the software.
+First, you want to download the code , then run it, then you can access the software or just open the downloaded file in Command Prompt and run it.
+I recommend you to use a code editor to run this software to run the software.
 To understand how to use the software, you just want to analyze the code and understand it.

+Requirements for the software:
+1. Needed storage: 3.36 KB.
+2. Certainly install Python to the device which is running this software.
+3. Install any code editor, for a better environment than the command prompt.